-Rooms We Recommend For Hardwood: Kitchen, Bathroom, Living Room, Foyer, or Bedrooms
+Rooms We Recommend For Engineered Wood: Kitchen, Bathroom, Living Room, Foyer, or Bedrooms

 The ultimate multitasker, concrete floors are often both the finished floor and the structural floor too.
 It has become the new material of choice for designers and homeowners since it is smart, efficient, and cost-effective.
 Staining concrete floors offers numerous interior room options, including nearly limitless designs, colors, and even health benefits.
 Whether it’s acid-stained, painted, overlays, micro toppings, radiant floors, or a unique personal floor, concrete floors offer a range, unlike any other material.
 Concrete flooring, sometimes referred to as cement flooring no longer has to be gray and dull.
 Now coloring concrete, or applying textures, patterns, saw cuts, etc., can bring new life to this traditional substrate.